Fiserv/AccessOne/docs/resources/guides/how-to-use-docignore.md

     * File should be placed into root directory of github repository.

-    * Any file(s) relative name or absolute path can be defined in this docignore file.
+    * Any exisitng file(s) relative name or absolute path can be defined in this docignore file.

     * Any exisitng file(s) can be mentioned in this file to hide from Search results and document explorer navigation bar.